Meet the BEST lentil soup recipe! Made with dried lentils, fresh vegetables, flavorful spices, and hearty greens, it's simple, healthy, and delicious.

 - Fresh kale – You’ll use the whole leaves, stems and all!

 - Fire-roasted diced tomatoes – I love the smoky flavor that fire-roasted tomatoes add to this soup.
-In a pinch, regular diced tomatoes will work here too!
+In a pinch, regular diced tomatoes work here too!

 - And salt and pepper – To make all the flavors pop!